Ngā Mahere, whakaaetanga me ngā rīpoata mō Hibiscus and Bays

 You should know

-To find out more, visit Local Board Plans 2023.
+To find out more about the process, visit Local board plans.

-Local board plans guide local board activity, funding and investment decisions.
-They also influence local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), the council’s 10-year Budget (Long-term Plan) and the annual budgets.
+Our local board plan is a three-year strategic plan that guides local board activity, funding and investment decisions.
+It also influences local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), our 10-year Budget (long-term plan) and the annual budgets.

 Get a copy of previous plans

-Accessible word documents of local board plans are also available on request through contacting our contact centre on 09 301 0101 or by visiting one of our
+You can request accessible Word documents of local board plans through our contact centre or by visiting one of our libraries with council services.

 Hibiscus and Bays Local Board Agreement (budget)